Romsey Belbins

 PERKINS and SONS will offer the above for SALE by AUCTION, on Thursday the 7th of June, 1883, at the White Horse Hotel, Romsey, at two for three o’clock, by order of the Trustees and Exors. of the late Mrs. Clark.

 A plan of the property may be seen and further particulars obtained on application to Mr. Wm.
-Perkins, solicitor, Albion-terrace, or the Auctioneers, Southampton
+Perkins, solicitor, Albion-terrace, or the Auctioneers, Southampton.

-The Romsey Belbins by Howard Belben
+The Romsey Belbins by the Late Rev. Howard Belben

-Before 1697 the only reference to a Belbin in the register at Romsey is:
+Before 1697 the only reference to a BELBIN in the register at Romsey is:

-1651 ATHONY BELDIN m.
+1651 Athony BELDIN m.
 Edw.
 Holloway 10 Feb

-This however is probably a Belden and so not connected at all.
+This, however, is probably a Belden and so not connected at all.

 In 1697 at Kensington, 21st Dec, a warrant was issued for the confirmation of charter to Romsey.
-Among the names of those members of the corporation who “desire to be inserted in the new charter” is that of “NICHOLAS BELBEN (sic), capital burgess” [Calendar State Papers, Domestic.
+Among the names of those members of the corporation who desire to be inserted in the new charter“is that of “NICHOLAS BELBEN (sic), capital burgess” [Calendar State Papers, Domestic.
 Wm III 1697].
-Since there is no previous reference to a BELBIN at Romsey, Nicholas does not seem to be a native.
-He was probably the Nicholas of the Portsmouth BELBINS of whom the following particulars are given in the genealogy in Portsmouth Public Library:

 NICHOLAS BELBIN married Sarah daughter of Richard Wilkes of Titchfield who died 1680 aged 23 (buried in St. Thomas) and had issue:-